Edgeberry/.github/profile/README.md

 physical world with the digital realm.

-Edgeberry is fully open-source, **build on open-source products** (e.g. Raspberry Pi, GNU/Linux) and **designed with open-source tools** (e.g. KiCad EDA, FreeCAD), embodying the open-source ethos of freedom and democratizing the transformative potential of IoT technology.
+Edgeberry is fully open-source, **built on open-source products** (e.g. Raspberry Pi, GNU/Linux) and **designed with open-source tools** (e.g. KiCad EDA, FreeCAD), embodying the open-source ethos of freedom and democratizing the transformative potential of IoT technology.

 <br clear="right"/>